-An employee with a similar dispute should follow the dispute resolution protocols in the Return To Work and Medical / Disability Accommodation policy and procedure, or consult with the Human Rights Officer.
-For matters not resolved at that level, the employee may choose to pursue a complaint under the College's Harassment and Discrimination complaint procedures available at Policies & Procedures.
+An employee with a similar dispute should follow the dispute resolution protocols in the Return To Work and Medical / Disability Accommodation policy and procedure.
+For matters not resolved at that level, the employee may choose to pursue a complaint under the College's Harassment and Discrimination complaint procedures.

-A visitor with a disagreement should consult with the Human Rights Officer.
-For matters not resolved at that level, the visitor may choose to pursue a complaint under the College's Harassment and Discrimination complaint procedures available at Fleming College Policies & Procedures.
+A visitor with a disagreement should consult with the Manager, Corporate Accessibility & AODA Compliance.
+For matters not resolved at that level, the visitor may choose to pursue a complaint under the College's Harassment and Discrimination complaint procedures.